jsh9091/stats-panel/README.md

 # Stats Panel
 A simple Fitbit clockface displaying in two vertical columns.
-The left column containing time and date information.
+The left column containing time (12 or 24 hour) and date information.
 The right column containing several daily statistics in a panel.
 Settings are available to change the color displayed, show or hide a leading zero for single digit hours, and to show or hide AM/PM indicators.

 ![screenshot of watch-face](Screenshot.png)